👤 Tested & Written by: NexraGear Tech Team

 6) Can Oura Ring detect atrial fibrillation?

 Not in the way ECG-enabled devices do.
 Oura can track heart rate trends and recovery signals, but it’s not an AFib diagnostic tool.
-If you’re concerned about arrhythmias, use an FDA-cleared solution and talk with a clinician.
+If you’re concerned about arrhythmias, use an FDA-cleared solution (like Apple Watch with ECG or Circular Ring 2) and talk with a clinician.

 7) Is Oura Ring useless without membership?